mcanepa/challenge_leantech_zenquotes/README.md

 ## Before we begin...

-Make sure you have already installed git, composer and php >= 8.2 (with sqlite support)
+Make sure you have already installed git, composer, node >= 18.19 and php >= 8.2 (with sqlite support)

 ## Step 1: Clone the repository